lsst-dm/dmtn-330/index.md

 System diagram
 ```

-Prompt Processing outputs originate inside Prompt Processing worker pods in the
+Prompt Processing outputs originate inside Prompt Processing worker pods.
+The
-embargo rack.
-The workers transfer the outputs to a central Ceph S3 file
+workers transfer the outputs to a central Ceph S3 file store in the embargo
-store.
+rack.
 The workers then send a Kafka message to notify the [Prompt Processing
 Butler Writer](https://dmtn-310.lsst.io/) service that the datasets are
 available for ingestion.
 The Prompt Processing Butler Writer batches up the
 messages from the workers, then inserts records for the datasets into the